National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 * It enables other N3C researchers to use your concept sets, which is what makes research coherent across N3C projects.

 Concept sets that are "finalized" within N3C will have information about them posted to our publicly-viewable [GitHub](https://github.com/National-COVID-Cohort-Collaborative/Data-Ingestion-and-Harmonization/tree/master/concept_sets) repository.
-Such posting is part of the process known as making research[FAIR](https://www.force11.org/group/fairgroup/fairprinciples) (findable, accessible, interoperable, reusable).
+Such posting is part of the process known as making research [FAIR](https://www.force11.org/group/fairgroup/fairprinciples) (findable, accessible, interoperable, reusable).
 This GitHub repository is functionally our _Shared Variable Library_.
 Other variable definitions beyond concept sets are posted there (formulas, harmonized values, cohort definitions).

 The concept set content that will be made public in [Zenodo](https://zenodo.org/) and/or GitHub are: